Spastic Cerebral Palsy Explained

 Spastic Cerebral Palsy Symptoms

-The most notable symptom of spastic cerebral palsy is movements that seem jerky and stiff.
+The most notable symptom of spastic CP is movements that seem jerky and stiff.
 Muscles in the body will also feel stiff to the touch.
 However, these aren’t the only symptoms of spastic cerebral palsy.

 Compared to other subtypes of the condition, children with spastic quadriplegia are at a higher risk of limb and foot deformities, including scoliosis, as well as other medical conditions.
 People with spastic quadriplegia may also have trouble eating and swallowing if the condition impacts the throat muscles.

-The most common symptoms of spastic cerebral palsy include:
+The most common symptoms of spastic CP include:

 - Stiff muscles